Mike Weaver enjoyed everything about suiting up for the Canadiens and being a part of the Montreal community

 Not bad for a guy who has only scored eight goals in 602 career NHL games.

-So it should come as no surprise that Weaver operates the Defense First Hockey School during the summer.
+So it should come as no surprise that Weaver operates the Defence First Hockey School during the summer.

 NHLPA - MIKE WEAVER RETIRES FROM NHL AFTER 11 SEASONS